King, Oman Sultan Visit Jordan Museum

-Amman, May 23 (Petra)-- His Majesty King Abdullah II and Oman Sultan Haitham bin Tarik on Thursday visited the Jordan Museum in Amman's Ras Al Ain area.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah and Oman Sultan Haitham Bin Tarik on Thursday visited the Jordan Museum in Amman's Ras Al Ain area.

-Accompanied by His Royal Highness Crown Prince Al Hussein bin Abdullah II, the King and the sultan were briefed by Her Royal Highness Princess Sumaya bint El Hassan, vice-chair of the museum's board of trustees, on the most prominent collections and exhibits, which document Jordan's cultural, historical, and archaeological heritage throughout more than one and a half million years.
+Accompanied by HRH Crown Prince Hussein, the King and the sultan were briefed by HRH Princess Sumaya, vice chair of the museum's board of trustees, on the most prominent collections and exhibits, which document Jordan's cultural, historical and archaeological heritage throughout more than one-and-a-half million years,according to a Royal Court statement.

-The King and the sultan, accompanied by His Royal Highness Prince Feisal bin Al Hussein, the escort of honour to Sultan Haitham, also signed the museum's guestbook.
+The King and the sultan, accompanied by HRH Prince Feisal, the escort of honour to Sultan Haitham, also signed the museum's guestbook.

 Legal Disclaimer: